 #2.
 Strategy: Hacking the Capitalist City.

-During the second part of the studio, participants used the discovered tools related to property, capital, and labour to develop their own strategy for the city of Rotterdam.
+During the second part of the studio, participants used the discovered tools related to property, capital, and labor to develop their own strategy for the city of Rotterdam.
 Starting from their personal fascinations and backgrounds, they generated an innovative plan to address a specific issue in the city of Rotterdam.
 Guided by tutors, relevant lectures, and conversations with professionals, they developed a strategy to implement their plans, generate profit and harness its cultural, social, environmental, or political cause against purely commercial thinking.
 At the end of the studio, the participants pitched their strategy to the other participants, tutors, and a group of external critics and specialist.